Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 **Tn** Minimum segment length (mm) (because smooth XYZ motion is approximated by means of segmentation)

 The higher S and lower T are, the better (more straight) straight line moves are, but at the cost of processing and time needed to calculate kinematics.
 The simulation B1:S will give information about the qualitity of the settings.

+# M669 P parameter

+The P parameter changes the behaviour of the axes.
+The behaviour is different, depending on the robot type.

+When a behaviour cannot be met, the kinematics throws an unreachable error and outputs an explanation to the console.

+The P can be changed and is effective at any time between moves.

+**6 axis robot with 6 rotary axes**

+P0 axes have no preference.
+Only when an axis touches a limit, kinematics tries to find an alternative solution.
+P1 endpoint is always vertical, but orientation around the Z axis is not controlled.
+Only when angle limit are reached, kinematics tries to find an alternative solution.
+P2 endpoint is always vertical and XY endpoint axes are parallel to XY cartesian coordinates.
+Default

 # Drive configuration
 **For a 6 axis robot the following naming will be used:**